 Female workers who perform exhausting work or are exposed to chemicals shall be temporally transferred to lighter work immediately upon pregnancy as a precautionary measure.

 Female workers must be provided maternity leave as mandated by local laws.
-Paid time-off for pre-natal medical check-up shall be allowed, either credited to remaining paid sick days or prenatal check-up days allowed by law, whichever is available.
+Paid time-off for pre-natal allowed by law, whichever is available.
 If no paid sick leaves are available locally, annual leaves shall be credited.